 The Games are being watched by over a billion viewers worldwide, making it one of the most-watched sports broadcasts of the year.

-With a few more days to go, you can cheer your favourite athlete or watch your preferred sport live and free every day till the Games end on February 25.
+With just a few more days to go, you can still cheer your favourite athlete or watch your preferred sport live and free every day till the Games end on February 25.

 You can check the schedule of the Winter Olympics in its entirety, but here's a gist of what's happening over the next couple of days: